RyanBeaudryTech/network-drift-detector/README.md

 This project is a Python-based network automation tool designed to detect configuration and state drift across network devices by comparing structured snapshots over time.

-Instead of relying on raw CLI text diffs, this tool parses command output into structured data and highlights meaningful changes to interfaces, routing, and ARP tables.
+This tool parses command output into structured data and highlights meaningful changes to interfaces, routing, and ARP tables.

-This project was built and tested using a network lab environment and is intended as a portfolio project demonstrating real-world network automation and operational thinking.
+This project was built and tested using a network lab environment in Cisco CML and is intended as a portfolio project demonstrating real-world network automation and operational thinking.

 ---